mozaik-association/mozaik/docs/Contacts Module.md

             The price of a normal membership is 10€ and the price of a membership for people with disabilities is 5€.
 Contacts who are in a disability situation will benefit from the 5€ membership.

             If the contact does not meet any of these rules, then the normal rate applies.
-Hence the importance of completing the information in the contact form.
+Hence the importance of filling in the contact information correctly.

 <figure markdown>